Injured In a Parking Lot? How to Know if You Have a Premises Liability Case

 What Is Premises Liability?

 A landowner owes a duty to people who are on his or her property.
-What that duty consists of depends on whether the person is on the property with the landowner’s permission.
+That duty depends on whether the person is on the property with the landowner’s permission.
+A person on the property with the landowner’s permission is called an “invitee.”
+A person on the property without the landowner’s permission is called a “trespasser.”
+A landowner has a duty to ensure invitees are safe while on their property.

 The Landowner’s Duty

 As a general rule, when it comes to trespassers, a Texas landowner must avoid intentionally causing injury to someone who is there without permission.
-For instance, that means the landowner can’t set traps designed to injure trespassers in order to keep them off the land.
+For instance, the landowner can’t set traps designed to injure trespassers to keep them off the land.

 When it comes to invitees, a landowner has to take greater care.
 Premises liability laws in Texas require landowners to either take an active effort to make invitees safe or, at the very least, warn of concealed hazards.